mudassir-awan/HapTune/README.md

 See [AUTHORS.md](AUTHORS.md) for a full list of contributors and roles.

 HapTune originated from academic research conducted at **Kyung Hee University**.
-It was solely developed and programmed by **Mudassir Ibrahim Awan** as part of his PhD research, with academic supervision by **Prof. Seokhee Jeon** during the early stages.
+It was developed and programmed by **Mudassir Ibrahim Awan** as part of his PhD research, with academic supervision by **Prof. Seokhee Jeon** during the early stages.

 ---